AdaCore/spark2014/docs/lrm/source/packages.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 7.1.6 LR variables and state abstractions in an Initial_Condition aspect shall be denoted by a name of an initialization_item of the Initializes aspect
+      :Trace Unit: FE 7.1.6 LR variables and state abstractions in an Initial_Condition aspect shall be denoted by a name of an initialization_item of the Initializes aspect